 (2) For the purposes of this Act, a continuing credit contract is a tied continuing credit contract where the credit provider provides credit under the continuing credit contract in respect of the payment by the debtor for goods or services supplied by a supplier in relation to whom the credit provider is a linked credit provider.

-13. Contracts for hiring of goods
+13. Some contracts for hire of goods deemed credit sale contracts

 (1) A contract for the hiring of goods shall be deemed to be a credit sale contract if —